mdpcb/adventureLab/README.md

 Be creative and come up with different situations in each direction.

 Each area should have options on where you can go and/or things you can do in that area (School appropriate :) )

+## EC Opportunity
+You can earn extra credit by adding in methods to handle the room changes and make the program modular.